-O Copyright 2020 Nan McKay & Associates
+© Copyright 2020 Nan McKay & Associates Page 2-27 Admin Plan 10/1/2020-9/30/2021

-Page 2-27

-Admin plan 10/1/2020

-1 Utheissictherspise moyele, that effective insthis section is from the U.S. Census Bureau, 2011-2015 American Community Survey 5-year Estimates, Household Language by Household, Limited English Speaking Status for the Richmond, VA Metro Area.
+&lt;sup>1 Unitersitation of the U.S. Census Bureau, 2011-2015 American Community Survey 5-year Estimates, Household Language by Household, Limited English Speaking Status for the Richmond, VA Metro Area.

-2 Unless otherwise noted, references to a percentage in this section reflect the percentage of the total number of households.
+&lt;sup>2 Unless otherwise noted, references to a percentage in this section reflect the percentage of the total number of households.

-3 The Census Bureau clarifies that, another way to phrase this definition is households in which everyone 14 and older has at least some difficulty with English.
+&lt;sup>3 The Census Bureau clarifies that, another way to phrase this definition is households in which everyone 14 and older has at least some difficulty with English.